graeme-lockley/graeme-lockley.github.io/source/posts/2016-01-30-create_xml_in_java.html.md

 - For creating XML within a more structured environment where there is a strong TDD discipline, performance is critical I might consider *JAXB efficient without schema enforcement* otherwise I would recommend *JAXB efficient with schema enforcement*.
 - I can think of no circumstances where I would use a templating approach like FreeMarker.
 - I can think of no circumstances to use naive JAXB.
 - Even-though *Native String Builder* is performant, it should only be used in exceptional conditions where performance is an absolute premium.
-Even under those circumstances I would be reticent in applying this technique without:
-  - Robust unit tests using generative techniques like [Property-Based Testing](http://www.scalatest.org/user_guide/property_based_testing) to generate data and identify boundary conditions that the development team might overlook, and
-  - Experienced developers who have a deep working understanding of XML and the consequence of special characters.
+Even under those circumstances I would be reticent in applying this technique without a robust set of generative unit tests and experienced developers who have a deep working understanding of XML and the consequence of special characters.
 {: .default-ul }

 ## Possible Further Work